earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-8/in-class/2016-12-06-automation03-intro-to-functions-in-r.md

 This is our first taste of how larger programs are built: we define basic operations, then combine them in ever-larger chunks to get the effect we want.
 Real-life functions will usually be larger than the ones shown here--typically half a dozen to a few dozen lines--but they shouldn't ever be much longer than that, or the next person who reads it won't be able to understand what's going on.
+Even more important than avoiding long functions is ensuring that the logic of your function is expressed by the code that comprises your function.
+For instance, it is nearly always better to use meaningful variable names such as `fahr` instead of simply `temp`, which could be taken to mean temporary, or temperature (in what units?).
+You might be surprised at the human mental expense required to comprehend all of the objects and operations in long functions.

 ## Chaining Functions